So by now you are all familiar with Wolfie’s Legendary Anti-Costume stance from Halloweens past (as seen in When Your Kiddo Hates Costumes!)

 Although there were many cute kiddos at the festival, there really was no question over who the winners were—MEATBALL AND VENUS FLYTRAP TIED FOR FIRST!
 They were thrilled!
 That night, we cut arm holes in the meatball.

 Halloween evening we hit the road to our pals Chrissy and Jim’s house.

 I’m not sure if any of you watch The Regular Show (it’s not appropriate for little kiddos, but for grownups and older kids it’s a very irreverant/silly/fun show on Comedy Network that Greg and Wolfie are obsessed with).
 There is a character that is a cassette tape on one episode (you can watch it here….it cracks me up) and Greg went as that guy.

 Sammy came along and guided our way with a special hiking flash light collar.

 Every where we went, the Meatball was a sensation…lots of people watching him come up their walkway would initially say, “OH, are you an apple?”
 “No, imma MEATBALL and spaghetti!”
 “Fred!
 C’mere!
 You gotta see this kid!
 He’s a meatball!”
 Wolfie loved it.
-He’s funny, as goofy and outgoing as he can be, he doesn’t often like to be the center of attention.
-It was so cute to see how pleased he was with his handiwork and the postive response from everyone.
+It’s funny, as goofy and outgoing as Wolfie can be, he doesn’t often like to be the center of attention.
+That’s why it was so cute to see how pleased he was with his handiwork and the positive response he got from everyone.

 At the end of the evening we counted up our loot.
-Wolfie selected the red (strawberry lollipops), a packet of goldfish and two cherry Airheads….and then told Greg and I that we could have the rest.
+Wolfie selected the red (strawberry lollipops), a packet of goldfish and two cherry Airheads….and then told Greg and I that we could have all the rest of his candy.
 Ahhh, some things never change.